scraptechguy/Klyk/README.md

 ## Klik Status

-Klik is currently NOT in active development
+Klik is currently NOT in active development and is waiting for App Store release

 ### Latest release on the App Store: